Help welcome seniors

 You can make a difference in the life of a graduating Whitman senior in just a few minutes with WhitMail!
 From now until May 8, the Alumni Office will be collecting postcards from alumni across the world with words of encouragement for a graduating senior.
 When the Class of 2015 enters their last round of finals, we will send each senior a postcard from alumni.
 It’s a simple but powerful way to connect with the next generation of alumni and make a difference for a stressed out senior.

 Send from your hometown!
 Send from your vacation!

 Should I include my contact information in case the student wants to get in touch?

-Please do not include any contact information on your WhitMail, including email, phone number, Twitter, etc. Writing your name legibly and including your class year will make it easy for the student who receives your WhitMail to find you in Whitman Online, should they wish to be in contact.
+Please do not include any contact information on your WhitMail, including email, phone number, Twitter, etc. Writing your name legibly and including your class year will make it easy for the student who receives your WhitMail to find you in Whitman Connect, should they wish to be in contact.

 Can I submit more than one postcard?

 What if I can't send a postcard?